Police investigate body found in Oklahoma cemetery

 BACHE, Okla.
 (AP) — Officials are investigating a homicide after a body was found at an eastern Oklahoma cemetery.

-KOCO-TV reports Pittsburg County Sheriff Chris Morris says the unidentified man's corpse was discovered Thursday morning on a roadway at the Red Oak Cemetery in Bache.
-Morris says a cemetery visitor found the man, who appears to have been between 40 and 55 years old, this morning.
+KOCO-TV reports Pittsburg County Sheriff Chris Morris says the unidentified man's corpse was discovered Thursday morning on a roadway at the Red Oak Cemetery in Bache, near McAlester and about 130 miles southeast of Oklahoma City.
+Morris says a cemetery visitor found the man, who appears to have been between 40 and 55 years old.

 Morris says no suspects have been taken into custody.